 And staying in South London, Battersea Park is also a green space worth a visit.
 The riverside location offers beautiful views of Albert Bridge and it is a favourite of joggers and dog walkers.
 One of the main landmark of the park is the Peace Pagoda and other attractions include a boating lake, a children zoo, fountains and outdoor sporting facilities at the Millennium Arena.
 Photographers will appreciate Battersea Park in the autumn when leaves change colours with beautiful displays all over the park.

 On the other side of town, in North London, Golders Hill Park, part of Hampstead Heath, is very popular with families as it includes a children playground, a deer enclosure, the Butterfly House and a small zoo housing some mischievous lemurs and a variety of other animals such as donkeys, owls and cranes.There are also landscaped gardens set around a pond and shaded areas to relax with a good book (or a Kindle).

 For people visiting the area the Pergola and Hill Garden are just a short walk from Golders Hill Park.
 The Hill Garden has got an ornamental fish pond and offers views over Hampstead Heath but, the main attraction here is the Pergola.This red brick Georgian building has a number of terraces from where to enjoy the views.
 Accessed by a long walkway that leads to a summer house the area is very quiet, almost eerie at times.
 At the far end of the Pergola, a spiral staircase leads to the gardens below from where views of the entire complex can be enjoyed.

 There are many more parks, gardens and green spaces in London waiting to be explored.
-Some are only accessible at special occasions like during Open Garden Square Weekend so, make a note in your diary for the next available date.
+Some though are only accessible on special occasions like during Open Garden Square Weekend so make a note in your diary for the next available date.